How to Collect a Urine Sample for Your Drug Screening

 This information explains how to collect a urine (pee) sample for your drug screening.

-If you’re taking opioid pain medication, we want to make sure you’re taking a safe amount.
-We’ll ask you for a urine sample 1 or more times a year.
+If you’re taking opioid pain medicine, we want to make sure you’re taking a safe amount.
+We will ask you for a urine sample 1 or more times a year.
 These days will be chosen randomly.
-You’ll give your urine sample at your Anesthesia Pain Service appointment before you see your doctor.
-Your urine sample will be screened for medications and other drugs to ensure you’re safe during your treatment.
-Commonly prescribed opioid medications are listed below.
+You will give your urine sample at your Anesthesia Pain Service appointment before you see your doctor.
+Your urine sample will be checked for medicine and other drugs to make sure you’re safe during your treatment.
+Commonly prescribed opioid medicine is listed at the end of this resource.

 Your Patient Care Technician or nurse will give you a urine collection kit.
 The kit will include: